-Organizations exist to get things done and in the process of doing this people or groups exercise power.
+Organizations exist to get things done and in the process of doing this, people or groups exercise power.
 Directly or indirectly, the use of power in influencing behaviour is a pervading feature of organizations, whether it is exerted by managers, specialists, informal groups or trade union officials.
-It is a way of getting things done, but it can be misused.